PELVIC FLOOR DYSFUNCTION

 Pelvic floor dysfunction is very common.
 Please do not let what may feel like intimate or embarrassing symptoms keep you from seeking help.
 There are many treatments available that we provide, which can help relieve your symptoms.

 Call us at (601) 936-9190 to speak with your physician if you are experiencing any of the symptoms mentioned above.
+You can also request an appointment online.
 Annual exams are also important because they can sometimes uncover pelvic floor dysfunction symptoms you may not realize are impacting your health.